Antonio Ruiz (soldier)

-History
+Biography

+Not much is known about Ruiz's life.
+According to some sources, he was born in Buenos Aires, while others claim he was born in Africa.

-The night of 1 to 2 February 1810, the garrison of El Callao, which was composed by the remains of Army of the Andes and an artillery company from Chile, started a mutiny, which was joined by two squadrons of the Mounted Grenadiers Regiment.
+On the night of 4 to 5 February 1824, the garrison of El Callao, which was composed by the remains of Army of the Andes and an artillery company from Chile, started a mutiny, which was joined by two squadrons of the Mounted Grenadiers Regiment.

 These soldiers revolted because they were owed five months' pay, to what was said the day before had been paid the salaries of the officers, the desire to return home, either Buenos Aires or Chile, and the disgust of having to sail north to swell the army of Bolivar.
 Seeing the prevailing indiscipline, the mulatto Moyano, Olive accepts the suggestion of consulting Royalist Colonel Jose María Casariego, who was taken captive and lodged there.
 Casariego saw the advantage he could derive from the situation and advised to replace the patriot leaders by Spanish.

-Casariego convinces them to join the royal ranks where they would be rewarded, while the Patriots would receive punishment.
+Casariego convinced them to join the royal ranks where they would be rewarded, while the Patriots would receive punishment.
 In the midst of this disorder took place the remarkable story of Falucho.
 His story was first published on 14 May 1857 by Historian and politician Bartolomé Mitre at Los Debates journal.

-The night of 3 February the black Falucho was a sentry in the tower of King Philip, which belonged to the Regiment of the River Plate.
+The night of 6 February the black Falucho was a sentry in the tower of King Philip, which belonged to the Regiment of the River Plate.
 He was well known for their bravery and their patriotism.
 For many involved in the uprising, this had no further dimension than a mutiny in the barracks.
 Mitre tells that "While the dark-veiled sentinel was in the high castle tower, where rose the flagstick, which made few hours in the Argentine flag flew, Casariego the rebels decided to fly the Spanish flag in the dark the night before that they should repent of his resolution.
 "At that point come before the black Falucho, soldiers with the Spanish standard against which they fought for 14 years.
 Falucho could not believe it, and feeling totally humiliated sinks to the ground and weeps bitterly.
 The soldiers with orders to raise the Spanish flag, ordered Falucho to salute the flag of the King who was going to fly.
 Falucho answered sadly getting the gun he had dropped "I can not do honor to the flag against which I will fight forever," then the mutineers shout at him: "Revolution!"
 Revolutionary! ".